phegd/backend-challenge/README.md

 WorkMotion (www.workmotion.com) is a global HR platform enabling companies to hire & onboard their employees internationally, at the push of a button.
 It is our mission to create opportunities for anyone to work from anywhere.
 As work is becoming even more global and remote, there has never been a bigger chance to build a truly global HR-tech company.

-As a part of our backend engineering team, you will be responsible for building our core platform including an  employees managment system.
+As a part of our backend engineering team, you will be responsible for building our core platform including an employee management system.

-The employees on this system are assigned to different states, Initially when an employee is added it will be assigned "ADDED" state automatically .
+The employees on this system are assigned to different states.

-The other states (State machine) for A given Employee are:
+The states (State machine) for A given Employee are:
 - ADDED
 - IN-CHECK
 - APPROVED
 - ACTIVE

+Initially when an employee is added it will be assigned "ADDED" state automatically.

 The allowed state transitions are: